Unit VII. Presence

 knowing I have to leap but not having quite enough trust to take the plunge.

-Even though I know with my mind all the things I am writing about, the
+Even though I know with my mind all the things I am writing about, the fear

-that the Final Battle is between self-preservation and self-extinction.
+the Final Battle is between self-preservation and self-extinction.

 Her experience of it was as an observer.
-It seemed to be going on
+It seemed to be going on apart

-it requires a selfless faith and an openness to formlessness.
+a selfless faith and an openness to formlessness.

 Roberts does say that we cannot make this final leap by ourselves but